Aggregates

 IP addressing is by nature hierarchical.
 The first few levels of the IPv4 hierarchy, for example, look like this:

-Network connectivity, cloud connectivity, and infrastructure
+Network configuration and infrastructure concepts

 View all tagsIP addressing is by nature hierarchical.
 The first few levels of the IPv4 hierarchy, for example, look like this: